edish-github/Consensus/README.md

 ## The problem

 Structured, high-stakes comparisons run on material you are not allowed to upload.
-Vendor selection runs on NDA'd SOC 2 reports, DPAs and pricing sheets.
-Hiring panels run on candidate work samples.
-M&A diligence runs on data-room exports.
+SOC 2 Type II reports are distributed under NDA and explicitly restricted from redistribution.
+DPAs and penetration-test reports carry similar terms.
+That is a contractual fact, not a statistic, and it splits high-stakes decision work badly.

 Two things are true at once, and they conflict: